Become a SOAR Leader

 - Assisting in the organization and preparation of SOAR activities

-- Be enrolled in 12 or more credit hours at MSU for the Fall 2023 semester
+- Be enrolled in 9 or more credit hours at MSU for the Fall 2024 semester.

 - Be in and maintain good disciplinary standing throughout employment

-- Complete IDS 280: Student and Life Leadership in the Spring 2023 semester with a grade of C or better
+- Complete IDS 280: Student and Life Leadership in the Spring 2024 semester with a grade of C or better (new SOAR Leaders)

 - Work no other on-campus positions during the summer